Agreement signed to develop ‘CollaborateOre’ a Collaborative Impact Platform

 The ICAA Roadmap to Zero is a global project to advance zero emission copper mining.

 Initially, the platform will also host the CRC Ore Grade Engineering Practitioners Guide e-book and Wiki, and the Amira Global Data Metallogenica (a database of over 3000 mineral deposits artifacts) and other Amira Global research knowledge.
 CRC Ore has provided seed funding to design, develop, and pilot the platform as part of its industry legacy, and the Project also acknowledges the generous support from the NSW Government – Critical Minerals and High-Tech Metals Activation Fund (Round 1).
-Hatch Limited are acknowledged for their support for including the Grade Engineering content on the platform.
+Hatch Limited are acknowledged for their support of providing Grade Engineering content on the platform.

 The platform is a multi-staged Project to deliver an elegant and comprehensive tool for industry to accelerate knowledge exchange, research and the adoption of leading technologies to enable, guide and shape the global resources industry of the future.